DarkCat09/Racing-with-Cars/README.md

 The 2nd car is controlled by letters (W-up,S-down,A-left,D-right).

+To change speed of 1st car, press on the keyboard:
+H - "speed+"
+L - "speed-"

+To change speed of 2nd car, press on the keyboard:
+J - "speed+"
+K - "speed-"

 **Run this game in IDE**
 To run this game on Windows, follow these steps:
 - Install the application Code::Blocks 12.11